 All policymakers want and need to hear from constituents who are impacted by their decisions.
-Public officials must consider a vast number of issues.
-Depending on the political level and resources available, these issues could be divided among many staff members that are responsible for following all activity and constituent support for each of their assigned issues.
-A staff member may be responsible for 20 or more broad issues and is seldom an expert in all of them.
-This is especially true with federal legislators.
+Public officials must consider a vast number of issues, many of which they have no prior experience with.
+Depending on the political level and resources available, these issues could be divided among many—or just a few—staff members that are responsible for following all activity and constituent support for each of their assigned issues.
 Staff members rely on a multitude of resources to keep them knowledgeable, including groups like ACTE and experts like you.

 You must be proactive and offer to serve as a resource to policymakers and their staff.
 You are in an excellent position to provide them with information about your programs and how these programs affect your community.
-Once you have developed a working relationship with the official and his or her staff, they will look to you more often and ask for your input as these issues come forward.
+If you can develop a working relationship with the official and his or her staff, they will look to you more often and ask for your input as issues come forward.
 By establishing yourself as a reliable source of information, you are improving your access to the policymaker.
-Below are some general guidelines to help you develop a good relationship with your federal, state and local officials.
-One reason why this is important is because as your issues come before federal, state or local governments, it is easier to share your perspective with a policymaker’s office that you already have a relationship with!
+Below are some general guidelines to help you develop good relationships with your federal, state and local officials.
+It is much easier to share your perspective with a policymaker’s office that you already have a relationship with!

 - Know your officials.

 Learn as much as possible about your federal, state and local officials and where they stand on issues.
 How have they voted in the past?
 What is their political philosophy?
 Officials who support your position can help you develop your strategy; those who “don’t know” need more of your attention; and those who are opposed can sometimes be persuaded to change their minds.
 Never assume you know what your official thinks – find out!
 Usually, there is a copy of their biography and information about their positions on their web sites.
-To find contact information for your Member of Congress, please visit ACTE’s Legislative Action Center.
-If you are trying to contact your state officials, please contact your State Association.
+To find contact and biographical information for your Member of Congress, please visit ACTE’s Action Center.

 - Identify yourself.

-Identify yourself as a constituent by providing your address, location of your school, and if contacting federal legislators, your congressional district.
-Identify yourself as a CTE professional or business person, and give your area of expertise.
-In addition, identify yourself as a member of ACTE and your state or local group or organization.
+Identify yourself as a constituent by providing your address, location of your school, and if contacting federal policymakers, your congressional district.
+Identify yourself as a CTE professional or businessperson and give your area of expertise.
+In addition, identify yourself as a member of ACTE or your state or local group or organization.
 This will further enhance your credibility and effectiveness by linking you to a broader advocacy effort.